alexjc/neural-enhance/README.rst

 3. Background & Research
 ========================

-This code uses a combination of techniques from the following papers, as well as some minor improvements yet to be documented:
+This code uses a combination of techniques from the following papers, as well as some minor improvements yet to be documented (watch this repository for updates):

 1. `Perceptual Losses for Real-Time Style Transfer and Super-Resolution <http://arxiv.org/abs/1603.08155>`_
 2. `Real-Time Super-Resolution Using Efficient Sub-Pixel Convolution <https://arxiv.org/abs/1609.05158>`_